 In this HBOC week, and October’s Breast Cancer Awareness month (which is my third annual as a Breast Cancer Survivor), I want to help other women who are sharing this journey.
 I believe that we can go from Breast Cancer Survivors to Breast Cancer Thrivors!
 I want to encourage us to look for what that means in our lives and then go for it.

 To support this, help my team and I reach our $5k goal to raise funds to fight breast cancer!
-Join us and donate to the American Cancer Society.

 For me, the transformation first took a fundamental change in my perspective on the diagnosis.
 It took a lot of help from my friends, some very fortuitous community resources, and my openness to seek their help.
 It also took a scary leap of faith – decisions that have made my life better overall, but that I would not have made without the breast cancer bullet.

 If you or someone you love has breast cancer, or has had the disease and is still reeling from the experience, I want to challenge you to seek out more than survival.
 Seek to thrive.
 How can your life get even better for you because of this diagnosis and all the trauma that ensues?
 Is it possible?
 Through the next 5 weeks and Breast Cancer Awareness month, I’ll share how it was for me.